Best Practices of Email Signature Marketing

 Shun long disclaimers in your signature.
 Just add a few lines and then, if the need be, include a link to a detailed version.
 The disclaimer in the image below is an apt sized one:

 It is very important to tap the potential of email signature marketing, as emails are the most used communication medium in businesses.
 A well-designed email signature helps in brand awareness and also has the power to drive traffic to your website.
 Just make sure you are doing it right!

-Need support in coding, designing or redesigning your email signature, explore our services now.
+Need support in designing and coding an email?
 Monks can help you deliver beautifully designed emails in just 8 hours TAT.